 Earning Credit for Research

-The number of credits earned for supervised research ranges from 1 to 3, and is determined at the end of the semester.
+Between 1-3 credits may be earned for supervised research.
+The amount is determined at the end of the semester.
 Each 40 hours of work per semester is worth 1 credit.
 Because a semester is about 13 weeks long, each credit requires about three hours per week on average.
 If the student works regularly during the semester, then three hours a week will yield 1 credit, six hours will yield 2 credits, and nine hours will yield 3 credits.
 Students may, of course, work more some days and weeks than others.

 Over the summer and intersession, students may also earn up to 3 credits adhering to the 40-hours-of-work-equals-1-credit formula.